Rhode Island International Film Festival Horrorfest (October 23-26)

 Lorna Jane Norris, originally from England, has been delighting audiences in the New England Region for 10 years.
 Following a Masters Degree in English Literature from the University of Liverpool, Lorna Jane found herself in the United States and returning to her first love, singing.
 After graduating from the Longy School of Music in Cambridge MA., she has continued to explore her favorite repertory: Traditional Art Song Repertory, the music of the Renaissance and Baroque Periods, Contemporary Art Song and more recently, Cabaret and Musical Theater.
 This summer Lorna Jane thrilled audiences with her portrayal of Eliza Doolittle in My Fair Lady with the Star Players of Bristol County Ma.

 She was the winner of the 2005 Philadelphia Voice Competition and in March of 2007 Lorna Jane was a quarterfinalist in the American Traditions Competition in Savannah, Georgia.
 This year, she placed third in the New England Regional Finals of NATSAA.
-In addition to her teaching role as Chair of the voice department at South Shore Conservatory Ma., Lorna Jane unites the worlds of singing and body awareness in her work as a yoga instructor.

 THE WHO, WHAT AND WHERE OF IT: